Oleksii-Kshenskyi/purple_tools/README.md

                                            ^^^^
   ```

-  This is a known bug where some of the last digits in the sum in the `--by-bounds` case will be calculated incorrectly.
+  This is a known bug (see issue [#38](https://github.com/Oleksii-Kshenskyi/purple_tools/issues/38)) where some of the last digits in the sum in the `--by-bounds` case will be calculated incorrectly.
 This happens due to `--by-bounds`'s reliance on floats.
 In the future this will have to be rewritten into using purely Python's unlimited int as `--by-limiter` already does.

   ## Additional help

   There are also quite a few extensive help messages in Purple Tools itself in case this help is not enough.

   `$ python purple.py -h` <- General help for the entire Purple Tools project

   `$ python purple.py test -h` <- help with the test module

   `$ python purple.py time -h` <- help with the time module

   `$ python purple.py calculate -h` <- help with the calculate module

   `$ python purple.py calculate progression -h` <- help with the progression module

   ^ Remember that you can also use short module names like `t` for `time`, `ts` for `test`, `c` for `calculate` and `pr` for `progression`.